nikstojkov/setup-MAC/README.md

 ### 2. MariaDB (10.5)

-if you have had mysql, run `sudo rm -rf /usr/local/var/mysql/` before running any installs as it will cause no end of errors (still researching why)
+if you have had mysql, run `brew uninstall mysql` and also `sudo rm -rf /usr/local/var/mysql/` before running any further installs as it will cause no end of errors (still researching why, probably because of shared files due to maria being a drop-in replacement)

 `brew install mariadb@10.5`